herrogers/Clock/README.md

 # Clock
-The files are all digital clocks.
-One was made with Python.
-One was made with Java.
-One was made with C#.
-One was made with JavaScript (html, css, js).
+The files are all digital clocks made with different programming languages.

+The file Clock.py was made with Python.
+The file DigitalClock.jar was made with Java.
+The file folder digitalClock.zip was made with C#.
+The files index.html, myscript.js, and mystyle.css use HTML, CSS, and JavaScript.